hiperwalk/hiperwalk/docs/install/index.rst

    sudo make install
    sudo ldconfig

-The ``ldconfig`` commands creates a link for the newly installed neblina-core.
-Making it available to be used by the pyneblina.
+The ``ldconfig`` command creates a link for the newly installed neblina-core, making it accessible for use by pyneblina.

-To check if neblina-core was installed successfully, execute the ``vector_test`` and ``matrix_test`` tests.
+To verify the successful installation of neblina-core, execute the ``vector_test`` and ``matrix_test`` tests.

 .. code-block:: shell